-All students are placed in one of four tutor groups at Cayman Prep: C, P, H or S. These tutor groups are led by a specialist form tutor.
-Our Sixth Form tutor groups consist of a range of students from both those returning from prep, those joining us from other schools on island and even further a field.
-Our form tutors play an important role in the overseeing of student welfare and academics and will be the first point of contact for you should you have any queries or concerns regarding your child's education or welfare.

-Students also have one hour of PSHE per fortnight with their form tutors and/or the Head of Key Stage to further support and guide the pastoral offering for all students.
+All students at Cayman Prep are assigned to one of four tutor groups: C, P, H, or S. These tutor groups are led by experienced form tutors who specialize in overseeing student welfare and academics.
+Our Sixth Form tutor groups comprise a diverse mix of students, including those returning from prep, those joining from other schools on the island, and even those from further afield.
+Form tutors serve as the primary point of contact for parents and guardians regarding any queries or concerns about their child's education or well-being.
+Students also participate in one hour of PSHE (Personal, Social, Health, and Emotional Education) per fortnight with a member of the pastoral team.

-Tutor groups are led by a specialist form tutor
+Tutor groups are led by a experienced form tutors